maxkub/challengeMDI343/README.md

 ##### 1. Separating the dataset into two subsets

 The subset is seprated using the feature 'SOURCE_CITED_AGE' = 'IMPUT' or 'CALC'.
+More details will be given in the following.
 Then each subset has its own preprocessing: the irrelevant features, the replacement of missing values with median values is different for each subset.